whisthq/whist/container-images/README.md

 ### Running Local Images

+Before you can run container images (local or remote), make sure you have the host service running in a separate terminal with `cd ../ecs-host-service && make run`.

 Once an image with tag `current-build` has been built locally via `build_container_images.sh`, it may be run locally by calling:

 ```
-[FRACTAL_DPI=96] ./run_local_container_image.sh APP [MOUNT]
+./run_local_container_image.sh APP [OPTIONS...]
 ```

 As usual, `APP` is the path to the app folder.
-Meanwhile, `MOUNT` is an optional argument specifying whether to facilitate server protocol development by mounting and live-updating the `base/protocol` submodule.
-If `MOUNT=mount`, then the submodule is mounted; else, it is not.
 Note that this script should be used on EC2 instances as an Nvidia GPU is required for our containers and our protocol to function properly.

-You can optionally override the default value of `96` for `FRACTAL_DPI` by setting the eponymous environment variable prior to running the container image.
-This might be useful if you are testing on a high-DPI screen.
-Likewise, you can override the default value of `60` seconds for `FRACTAL_TIMEOUT`, in case you don't want the protocol server to auto-shutdown after 60 seconds.
-Set it to any positive number for the timeout to be that number of seconds, or set it to `-1` to remove the timeout completely.
+There are some other options available to control properties of the resulting container, like DPI, or whether the server protocol should be replaced with the locally-built version.
+Run `./run_local_container_image.sh --help` to see all the other configuration options.

 ### Running Remote-Pushed Images

+Before you can run container images (local or remote), make sure you have the host service running in a separate terminal with `cd ../ecs-host-service && make run`.

 If an image has been pushed to GHCR and you wish to test it, you first need to authenticate Docker to allow you to pull the relevant image.
 To do this, run the following: